tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Property Utils

 The Property Utils plug-in is an automation based plugin that provides steps for collecting IBM UrbanCode properties.
+The Property Utils plug-in is a community plug-in.
+Community plug-ins are open source projects that are developed and supported by the IBM UrbanCode development community.
+Click **Visit Project** at the top of the page to go to the project for further information.

 ---